• Skip to primary navigation

 2. Extra large eggs might make the meat mixture too wet, which means you might have to add a little more cornstarch to keep the mixture firm enough to form into balls.

 3. You can substitute equal amounts of potato starch or tapioca starch.
-To sub all-purpose flour, use 1 ½ Tbsp to start and add more only if the pork is too soft to form into balls.
+To sub all-purpose flour, use 1 ½ tablespoon to start and add more only if the pork is too soft to form into balls.

 FULL VIDEO TUTORIAL